Category Archives: Organizations

 Community-building

 06880: This blog — now a non-profit — sponsors community-wide events.
-Projects include the Holiday Stroll, an educational seminar at the library, and a soon-to-be announced Westport/Marigny/Ukraine school project.
+Projects include the Holiday Stroll, the Lyman Ukraine sister city project, and collaborations with the Westport Library.
 “06880” also publishes this daily blog, to help create community.

 Disabilities